BHashemi2021/School_District_Analysis/README.md

 Using bulleted lists and images of DataFrames as support, address the following questions.

 o	How is the district summary affected?
+The district summary stats were minimally affected given the large number of students in the dataset.

 o	How is the school summary affected?